No Appointment Required

 As you probably know from your own medical exams, looking at patterns of illness in your family can be a good indicator of potential conditions your child may develop.
 It’s unlikely that any health conditions experienced within your family will prevent your child from playing sports, and the doctor will go over any concerns he or she has with you.

-During the physical part of the exam, the doctor will usually:
+During the physical part of the exam, the staff will:

 - Record your child’s height and weight